programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Display the first five rows of the DataFrame you created on either platform to check that the metadata is as expected.
 Four columns should be present: the paper IDs, their titles, their discipline, and their type.

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-03.png" alt="First five rows of student paper metadata DataFrame, including columns for paper ID, title, discipline, and paper type." caption="Figure 3: Head of DataFrame with paper metadata-ID, title, discpline and type in Jupyter Notebook" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-05.png" alt="First five rows of student paper metadata DataFrame, including columns for paper ID, title, discipline, and paper type." caption="Figure 5: Head of DataFrame with paper metadata-ID, title, discpline and type in Jupyter Notebook" %}

-Notice that the paper IDs in this DataFrame are *almost* the same as the paper file names.
+Notice that the paper IDs in this DataFrame are *almost* the same as the paper filenames.
 We're going to make them match exactly so we can merge the two DataFrames together on this column; in effect, linking each text with their title, discipline and genre.

 To match the columns, we'll remove the `.txt` extension from the end of each filename in the paper DataFrame using a simple `str.replace` function.
-This function searches for every instance of the phrase `.txt` in the filename column and replaces it with nothing (in effect, removing it).
-In the metadata DataFrame, we'll rename the paper ID column "Filename."
+This function searches for every instance of the phrase `.txt` in the **Filename** column and replaces it with nothing (in effect, removing it).
+In the metadata DataFrame, we'll rename the paper ID column **Filename**.

 ```
 # Remove .txt from title of each paper